In the time I’ve been working as a professional designer, the seeds of modernism have borne much fruit.

 Doing so would ask us to confront the possibility that some of our work—even when our intentions are good—is doing real damage.
 It would ask us to take challenge and critique far more seriously.
 It would push us into questions of right and wrong, a sort of whole-cost accounting of our own design decision making.
 And it would require that we contend with and become proponents of truth.

-Recently, I was appreciating the work of a young designer who’d created a lovely sustainability report for an outdoor equipment and apparel company.
+Recently, I was appreciating the work of a young designer who’d created a lovely sustainability report for an outdoor apparel company.
 His approach was fresh and he’d perfectly balanced the company’s careful positioning between conservation and consumerism.
 I asked him how he was thinking about sourcing, printing and delivering the small books in ways that would live up to the ideals he’d so meticulously typeset.
 His brow furrowed.
 He had not imagined that such a thing was his to consider.

 I’m certainly not suggesting that this designer was behaving immorally, only that such a narrow focus (in this case on something called graphic design) allowed for blindspots.
 I would suggest that it would be more moral for him to have a fuller imagination for his vocation.